fordevio/autoCD/docs/CONTRIBUTING.md

 # Proposal Process

-The wharf project accepts proposals for new features, enhancements and design documents.
+The autocd project accepts proposals for new features, enhancements and design documents.
 The document should be created in the `Documentation/proposals` directory using the template below, prefixed by `<YEAR><MONTH>-` and submitted in the form of a GitHub Pull Request.